hoytech/quadrable/README.md

     key 459,value 459
     ...

 Note that the output is *not* sorted by the key.
-It is sorted by the hash of the key, because that is the way records are stored in the tree (see the section on [proof bloating](#proof-bloating)).
+It is sorted by the hash of the key, because that is the way records are stored in the tree.
 You can pipe this output to the `sort` command if you would like it sorted by key.

 ### quadb head